 This technique can be used in any number of settings, with all sorts of people: it might be an atheist professor in your university classroom, or maybe a Muslim friend at your local coffee shop, or maybe an encounters with door-to-door cultists.
 Any time someone is trying to prove a point to you, the burden of proof is theirs.

 Don’t mistake the point being made here.
 That we can witness without knowing it all doesn’t mean we should neglect to study God’s Word.
 To do so is to neglect God.

 And, of course, evangelism and apologetics will be easier when we know our Bible.
-This same questioning technique works much much better if we know a little something about the beliefs of the person we are talking to.
+It’s also true that this same questioning technique works even better if we know a little something about the beliefs of the person we are talking to.
 Then our questions can become directed, and we can direct the non-believer towards the weaknesses in their beliefs.
-Then, if the Lord wishes, this person will see those weaknesses, and start looking elsewhere for answers about God.
-He may just ask why he should believe what we believe.
+Then, if the Lord blesses our efforts, this person will see those weaknesses, and start looking elsewhere for answers about God.
+He may just ask you why he should believe what you believe.

-And as unprepared as we may be for all their other questions, this is one question we must be ready for.
+And as unprepared as we can be for any of their other questions, this is one we really must be ready for.